PoLAR-Hub/polarhub/_news_items/polar-puzzles.md

 visualizations, and photographs from the Arctic, Alaska, and Antarctica, these activities match a physical puzzle with supporting imagery to tell a story about our changing climate.
-For each activity you will find an image labeled “puzzle” which you can download and use to order a **20 x 28 inch**, **48+ piece** puzzle from a variety of online custom puzzle shops.
+For each activity you will find an image labeled "puzzle" which you can download and use to order a **20 x 28 inch**, **48+ piece** puzzle from a variety of online custom puzzle shops.
 Three of the puzzles (Antarctica, Plateau Glacier, and Pedersen Glaceir) are paired with a supporting image or set of maps that can be